nuxeo-sandbox/nuxeo-claim-demo-tools/README.md

 ## Build

-_Note_: This project expects specific schemas to be implemented in your solution and depends on the Studio project deployed in Nuxeo Claim Demo => If you plan to use it (and not just look at what's inside) then make sure your own project have the same schemas and fields (`Claim` document with expected lifecycle states, ...)
+_Note_: This project expects specific schemas to be implemented in your solution and depends on the Studio project deployed in Nuxeo Claim Demo => If you plan to use it (and not just look at what's inside) then make sure your own project has the same schemas and fields (`Claim` document with expected lifecycle states, ...)

 Assuming maven is correctly setup on your computer: